2019 Drive Electric Awards

 EV Marketing/Awareness Award: This award recognizes outstanding achievement in increasing awareness of EVs and their features, attributes, or benefits.
 Examples of considered work include websites, social media, videos, music, advertising, or other communications.
 Nominated works may be professionally or independently produced.

-Any current Plug In America paid supporter may submit nominations for the Drive Electric Awards.
-The deadline for nominations is Tuesday, April 30 at 11:59 pm Pacific Daylight Time.
+Any current Plug In America member may submit nominations for the Drive Electric Awards.
+The deadline for nominations is Friday, May 31 at 11:59 pm Pacific Daylight Time.
 Self-nominations are welcome.
 The selection committee comprised of Plug In America board members will select the winners from among the nominees.
 The committee reserves the right to modify the final awards to name more than one winner or no winner for individual categories, move an entry to a different category, and add categories depending on the nominations received.
 Text and materials collected in the nomination forms may be used for public outreach purposes.
 Winners must participate in the awards presentation in Los Angeles in person or by submitting a video message.

 2018 Drive Electric Award Winners

 - Charles Gerena, North Chesterfield, VA

 - Noel Morin, Hilo, HI

 - Denise Gray, CEO/President, LG Chem Power, Inc. for her work to advance EV battery technology at General Motors and LG Chem Power, Inc.